BoxcarsAI/boxcars/README.md

   <a href="https://github.com/BoxcarsAI/boxcars/blob/main/LICENSE.txt"><img src="https://img.shields.io/badge/license-MIT-informational" alt="License"></a>
 </p>

-Boxcars is a gem that enables you to create new systems with AI composability, using various concepts such as LLMs (OpenAI, Anthropic, Gpt4all), Search, SQL (with both Sequel an Active Record support), Rails Active Record, Vector Search and more.
+Boxcars is a gem that enables you to create new systems with AI composability, using various concepts such as LLMs (OpenAI, Anthropic, Gpt4all), Search, SQL (with both Sequel and Active Record support), Rails Active Record, Vector Search and more.
 This can even be extended with your concepts as well (including your concepts).

 This gem was inspired by the popular Python library Langchain.
 However, we wanted to give it a Ruby spin and make it more user-friendly for beginners to get started.